 Many boards include directors who are serving “ex officio.”
-There is widespread misunderstanding regarding the meaning of the term.
+There is a widespread misunderstanding regarding the meaning of the term.
 Ex officio members of a board are serving on the board “by reason of their office,” rather than by being elected or appointed to the position.

 For example, the CEO often serves on the board “ex officio.”
 If a CEO serves as a director “ex officio,” the CEO’s director’s position is tied to the office of the CEO rather than the individual.
 For example, if the individual serving as the CEO resigns, his or her replacement automatically assumes the CEO’s position on the board.